iomentum/cargo-scaffold/README.md

 # Cargo-scaffold

-`cargo-scaffold` is flexible and easy developer tool to let you scaffold a project.
-It's fully configurable without writing any line of codes.
+`cargo-scaffold` is a flexible and easy-to-use developper tool to let you scaffold a project.
+It's fully configurable without writing any line of code.
 It generates any kind of projects with a developer friendly CLI.

 // Gif shell

 ## Features

-+ Scaffold a project in a second
++ Scaffold a project in seconds
++ Declarative
 + User interactions automatically generated
-+ Do not write any lines of code, only description of your template is necessary
 + Not only for Rust crate/project.
 It's completely language agnostic

 ## Installation